In the case of a positive assessment of the certification process, three levels of certification are applied depending on the results:

 I. Thinking

-That is, avoiding the use of raw materials and disposable materials that cannot be recycled.
+That is, avoiding the use of non-recyclable raw materials and single-use items.

 II.
 Reduction

-That is, implementing a purchasing principle: "Spend some time, think about whether you really need this for the functioning of the enterprise."
-Minimizing the amount of waste by reviewing technological processes and employee habits.
+That is, implementing a purchasing rule: "Take some time to consider if you really need this for the operation of the business."
+Minimizing waste by tracking technological processes and employee habits.

-Whenever possible, purchase machines, devices, and equipment on the secondary market.
-Reusing materials and products through repairs, renovations, modular technologies, and changing their purpose for alternative uses.
-Paying attention to using high-quality materials that can be recycled later.
+Whenever possible, purchase machines, equipment, and supplies from the secondary market.
+Reuse materials and products through repairs, renovations, modular technologies, and repurposing for alternative uses.
+Pay attention to using high-quality materials that can be processed later.

-Utilizing production waste to create new products or improve current products.
+Utilizing production waste to create new products or improve existing ones.

 V. Education